 The Rate for Insta Stories using CPM.

-If your Insta stories have a different engagement rate than your permanent posts, you’re going to want to do that formula separately.
+If you’re doing a sponsored post on Instagram stories and you have a different engagement rate there than on your permanent posts, you’re going to want to do that formula separately.
 You’ll calculate the engagement rate for your stories, and then use the appropriate CPM Value and multiply it times the # of followers/1000, just like you did above.

 Again, we always recommend creating packages and providing discounts.
 For example, “1 post will cost X amount, but if you purchase 3 posts, you will get a 30% discount.”
 And you should always send the brand a contact sheet of all of the photos you took, that way you can charge for them separately if they are interested in purchasing additional photos from your roll.

 Ultimately, we know everyone is at different stages and has different strengths so we can’t say there is only one way to price yourself but we wanted to help you out by presenting different options.
 At the end of the day, only you know how you grew your following and how real your engagement is and when working with brands, you want to feel confident that your pricing is fair.

 If you’re looking for a bit more one-on-one support when it comes to developing your pricing, we’d love to help!
 Just visit our services page for information on the different ways we can work together.